 10 tips for healthier eating habits after weight-loss surgery

 Anyone who has undergone bariatric weight-loss surgery knows that the changes go far beyond the surgical recovery.
 Not only what you eat or how much, but also how you eat can greatly influence whether your weight loss journey is successful in the long-term.
-Meredith Fuson-Hill, RDN, offered ten tips for healthier eating habits after weight-loss surgery.
+Dana Porter, RDN, offered ten tips for healthier eating habits after weight-loss surgery.

 1. Keep timing top of mind